dasiths/NimbleConfig/README.md

     }
 ```
 ---
-If you have to **access the settigs directly** without constructing a factory yourself, you can try this.
-(Be warned.
-This will create a factory for each call)
+If you have to **access the settings directly** without constructing a factory yourself, you can try this.
+(Be warned!
+This will create a factory for each call.
+Only do this if there is no other way.)

 ```C#
     // You need to provide an instance of IConfiguration